 Kellogg is partnering with food banks on six continents, sponsoring food drives to help stock community food pantries around the world and providing essential food to those coping with natural disasters.
 We also support Breakfast Clubs in 21 countries and are working to expand school and summer feeding programs so children can everywhere reach their full potential.

-In Canada, through our partnership with Breakfast Club of Canada, we have helped feed over 250,000 kids in 1,620 breakfast clubs coast to coast.
-And our longstanding support of Food Banks Canada also continues to make a difference.
-As Food Bank Canada’s 2014 Donor of the Year, and 2016 Award of Excellence recipient, we’re continuing to lead the fight against hunger with our support of local hunger relief initiatives, as well as corporate in-kind and financial donations.
+In Canada specifically, through our longstanding partnership with Breakfast Club of Canada, we have helped feed over 243,000 kids in 1,802 breakfast clubs from coast to coast each year.
+And our 13+ year partnership with Food Banks Canada also continues to make a difference.
+As a recent Food Banks Canada Donor of the Year and Award of Excellence recipient, we’re continuing to lead the fight against hunger with our support of local hunger relief initiatives, as well as corporate in-kind and financial donations and through employee volunteerism.

 Details of how we’re Feeding People in Need are included on Kellogg Company’s Corporate Responsibility website.

 12018 The State of Food Security and Nutrition in the World, Food and Agriculture Organization of the United Nations

 3The Impact of the Coronavirus on Child Food Insecurity in Canada (2020), Breakfast Club of Canada